Variable returns can work against you in retirement

 Would the outcome be different if the math was done using the black line instead of the red line?
 Let’s take a look.

 Let’s assume a set of hypothetical, variable returns over a 25 year period where retirement starts in a bull market with some positive returns right off the bat.
 As you can see from the chart, the sequence of returns averages out to the same 7%.
-The start point and the end point are the same but it just takes a different path to get there.
+The start point and the endpoint are the same but it just takes a different path to get there.
 This sequence of returns allows the money to last the entire 25 year period and still have some money left at the end.
-This sequence of returns has the $100,000 lasting more than 5 years longer largely because a couple of strong returns in the first couple of years extends the longevity of the portfolio.
+This sequence of returns has the $100,000 lasting more than 5 years longer largely because a couple of strong returns in the first couple of years extend the longevity of the portfolio.

 If a couple of good years has a positive effect on the longevity of the portfolio, do you think a couple of bad years might affect it too?